Lundrvs/scripts/bash/README.md

 Prints the current time in 24h format.

-Why I did this?
+Why did I do this?
 Because it is a lot disturbing to type "date +%H:%M" everytime I want to watch the time and I have the panel hidden and the shell in full screen...

 * [shedown](./shedown.bash)